Tag: Tim Loughton

 Tim Loughton – 2016 Parliamentary Question to the Cabinet Office

-To ask the Minister for the Cabinet Office, how many teenagers have (a) commenced and (b) graduated a National Citizenship Service programme in each of the last five years.
+To ask the Minister for the Cabinet Office, how many children have been stillborn in each region in each of the last 10 years.

 Mr Rob Wilson